 - B.C.
-Natural Vegetation: The preservation and utilization of a site's natural_native trees, understory, and other vegetation shall be incorporated into the overall site development and planting plans to the greatest extent practicable. - C.D.
-XeriscapingFlorida Friendly Landscapes: The following table lists those principles that shall be utilized by the TRC-in the preparation, review, evaluation, and approval of all required landscape plans.
+Natural Vegetation: The preservation and utilization of a site's natural native trees, understory, and other vegetation shall be incorporated into the overall site development and planting plans to the greatest extent practicable. - be utilized by the TRC in the preparation, review, evaluation, and approval of all required landscape plans.

 These principles shall only be required to apply to new construction or substantial improvements, as applicable.